Introduction to Cap Table

 Avoid Aggregating Stock Certificates

-In case there is a shareholder who is being issued shares from many sources, avoid aggregating the shares into a single certificate.
-This is because not all the shares are the same and with noting the details down now, you can save time and money later on.
+In case there is a shareholder who is being issued shares from many sources, avoid combining the shares into a single certificate.
+This is because not all the shares are the same and with recording the details down now, you can save time and money later on.
 The same logic applies to every other detail on the cap table.

 Example of a Company’s Cap Table